What percentage of my income is tax and national insurance?

 First of all, let’s clear up the financial myth that still confuses people.

-Income tax is not necessarily one rate for your whole salary.
-This means you don’t suddenly pay a higher rate of tax on ALL of your earnings when your salary crosses a certain tax bracket
+Income tax and national insurance is not necessarily one rate for your whole salary.
+This means you don’t suddenly lose a higher percentage of ALL of your earnings to tax when your salary crosses a certain tax bracket.

 £0 - £12,570